PSA Grower Training Course

 About the PSA Produce Grower Training Course

 The WCs identified key areas and learning objectives to be addressed in the grower curriculum.
 Additionally, grower preferences regarding produce safety training courses were collected by hosting eight nationwide, in-person grower focus groups with eighty-nine produce growers.
 In 2015 and 2016, the PSA also collaborated with the FDA Division of Produce Safety staff to align the curriculum content with the final FSMA Produce Safety Rule requirements and incorporate the regulatory language throughout the curriculum modules and teaching notes.
-The seven module PSA Grower Training Course was designed to be delivered in one day to meet grower requests, but multi-day trainings are an option.
+The seven-module PSA Grower Training Course was designed to be delivered in one day to meet grower requests, but multi-day training is an option.

 Who should attend

 Fruit and vegetable growers and others interested in learning about produce safety, the Food Safety Modernization Act (FSMA) Produce Safety Rule, Good Agricultural Practices (GAPs), and co-management of natural resources and food safety.
 The PSA Grower Training Course is one way to satisfy the FSMA Produce Safety Rule requirement outlined in § 112.22(c) that requires ‘At least one supervisor or responsible party for your farm must have successfully completed food safety training at least equivalent to that received under standardized curriculum recognized as adequate by the Food and Drug Administration.’